-Important Intangible Cultural Prorerty No.38 " Royal Cuisine of Joseon Dynasty "
+National Intangible Cultural Property No.38 " Royal Cuisine of Joseon Dynasty "

-We invite you to taste this royal cuisine that is one of the healthiest cuisines in the world
+We invite you to taste this royal cuisine that is the best Korean food and one of the healthiest cuisines in the world

-Experience Korea's traditional food culture at Jihwaja operated by " Living Treasure "
+Experience Korean traditional food culture at Jihwaja operated by " Family of National Intangible Cultural Heritage "

 Royal court cuisine, the essence of the Korean food culture, is made with the best ingredients, exceptional culinary techniques, and the devotion of its chefs.